joaofbravo/LIP/README.md

-## LIP summer internship
+## LIP summer internship - 2018
-#### Boosted decision trees algorithm for identifying b-jets produced in Pb+Pb collisions at CERN
+Boosted decision trees algorithm for identifying b-jets produced in Pb+Pb collisions at CERN.

-#### Analysis of kinematic distributions of b- & lighter jets.
+Analysis of the kinematic distributions of b- and lighter jets.